cis1912/website/content/lectures/lec01.md

 Here we can see that when we send an HTTP request, we first establish a TCP connection with the host on a given port (typically port 80 for HTTP) and then we transmit the HTTP request (method, headers, and body) through the TCP connection.

-Note that for each HTTP request, a new TCP connection is established to transport the information.
-There is some overhead to creating an TCP connection, so this is something that newer transport protocols like QUIC have attempted to improve upon.
+Note that for each HTTP request up to version 1.1, a new TCP connection is established to transport the information.
+There is some overhead to creating an TCP connection, so this is something that newer transport protocols like [HTTP/2](https://en.wikipedia.org/wiki/HTTP/2) and [QUIC](https://en.wikipedia.org/wiki/QUIC) have attempted to improve upon.

 Another solution is websockets which are built on top of HTTP to establish a persistent and bidirectional connection between two computers.
 This is great for use cases where small amount of information have to be sent often, like a chat server.

-## HTTP Response Comments
+## Components of HTTP Responses

 When you make a request to an HTTP server, it sends you back a response.
 The HTTP response looks similar to the HTTP request:
 - Status Code: A number indicating the status of the response.
 - Headers: Metadata about the response, similar to those in the request.
 - Body: The actual data within the response (when you request a webpage, this would be the HTML that your browser will compile and display on your screen).

-## Status Codes
+### Status Codes

 The status codes are organized by the first digit in the 3-digit code:
 - 2xx: Success